canonical/global-nav/README.md

 ./run watch
 ```

-Before submitting your pull request, run the linters - which checks both the JS and Sass for errors.
+Before submitting your pull request, run the tests - which checks both the JS and Sass for errors.

 ```
 ./run test